cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Environment Variables

-Environment variables can be configured under `env` or `environment` keyword in `.cirrus.yml` file.
+Environment variables can be configured under the `env` or `environment` keywords in `.cirrus.yml` files.
 Here is an example:

 ```yaml
 echo_task: